sahilparekh1212/sahilparekh1212.github.io/README.md

-Project Id: Multipage Responsive HTML & CSS Only Project
+Project Id: Accessible and Responsive HTML-CSS Only Multipage Project

 Project Description:
 This is 3 page project.
 All of the pages are static.
 Moreover, pages are responsive.